 Applicants are encouraged to fill out the Free Application for Federal Student Aid (FAFSA) early in the application process.
 Our federal school code is E00254.
-Upon admission to the school, the Office of Financial Aid will send an Estimated Award Letter detailing LLS’s cost of attendance (COA), as well as the initial types and amounts of financial aid you are eligible to receive.
-It also notifies applicants of the additional steps needed to obtain their awards.
+Upon admission to the school, the Office of Financial Aid will send additional information detailing LLS’s cost of attendance (COA), as well as the initial types and amounts of financial aid you are eligible to receive.

 When is the financial aid deadline?

 The priority deadline to submit your FAFSA to LLS is March 16, 2015.